CurbaiCode/Hoog.io/README.md

 > An open-source fanmade spin-off of Diep.io written in Lua using Löve2D and GVG.

 > [!WARNING]
-> This project is in alpha and is not indended to function.
+> This project is in alpha and is not intended to function.

 > [!NOTE]
 > LAN multiplayer is supported, but limited to player basic info.